Subscribe to updates

 South Ribble Borough: A582 Junction Reconfiguration Approved

-Planning permission was granted for a significant reconfiguration of the Croston Road junction on the A582 in Farington Moss, Preston.
-The project aims to improve traffic flow and journey times by replacing the existing double roundabout with signal-controlled T-junctions.
-The scheme includes new cycle tracks, pedestrian crossings, and the rerouting of Centurion Way.
-Environmental mitigation measures, including a water attenuation pond and landscaping, are incorporated.
+The committee also approved plans for the reconfiguration of the Croston Road junction on the A582 in Farington Moss, Preston.
+This significant infrastructure project aims to improve traffic flow and journey times by replacing the existing double roundabout with three interconnected signal-controlled T-junctions.
+The scheme includes the installation of Toucan crossings for pedestrians and cyclists, rerouting of Centurion Way, and the construction of a water attenuation pond and landscaping areas.

 Attendees